Skip to main content

 The Two-Year Outer Limit for Pre-Death Claims

-All claims that arose before the decedent's death, whether based on contract, personal injury, or any other legal basis, are subject to a hard outer deadline.
-If a creditor does not present the claim within two years of the date of death (plus any remaining time from the creditor notice period), the claim is permanently barred.
+All claims against the estate that arose before the decedent's death are subject to a hard outer deadline.
+If a creditor does not file a claim within two years of the date of death (plus any time remaining from the creditor notice period), the claim is permanently barred.
+This applies to every type of debt, including credit card balances, personal loans, and other obligations.

 All claims against a decedent's estate that arose before the death of the decedent, including claims of the state and any of its political subdivisions, whether due or to become due, absolute or contingent, liquidated or unliquidated, founded on contract, tort or other legal basis, if not barred earlier by any other statute of limitations or nonclaim statute, are barred against the estate, the personal representative and the heirs and devisees of the decedent, unless presented within the earlier of either...